AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 Based on different JVM implementations, `newWorkStrealingPool` might be a pre-configured `ForkJoinPool`.

-After the addition of work strealing pool:
+After the addition of work stealing pool:
 ```

 Benchmark                                                                        (iterations)    Mode     Cnt   Score   Error  Units